ministryofjustice/security-guidance/docs/baseline-for-azure-accounts.md

 ### Identity and access management \(IAM\)

 Utilise [Identity and access management \(IAM\)](https://azure.microsoft.com/en-gb/product-categories/identity/) to defend against malicious login attempts and safeguard credentials with risk-based access controls, identity protection tools and strong authentication options – without disrupting productivity and use IAM for Joiners, Movers and Leavers \(JML\) within Azure.
-Ensure Services / Subscriptions that legitimately exist are well protected.
+Ensure Services or Subscriptions that legitimately exist are well protected.

 |What **SHALL** be in place|Monitoring|Resolution or escalation if baseline is broken or violated|
 |--------------------------|----------|----------------------------------------------------------|